strapi/strapi/docs/docs/guides/e2e/02-data-transfer.md

 STRAPI_LICENSE=<license-with-ee-feature> npx ts-node <PATH_TO_SCRIPT>/dts-export.ts updated-data-packet
 ```

 The script will create a file `updated-data-packet.tar`.
-You can copy this file over to `tests/e2e/data` so it can be used in the appropriate tests.
+You can extract this file to `tests/e2e/data` so it can be used in the appropriate tests.

 ### Importing the data packet in test scenarios